Cultural Revolution (Libya): Background

-Libya's population is based on a traditional Islamic society centred around the mosque and family gatherings.
+Libya's population is based on a traditional Islamic society centred on the mosque and family gatherings.
 The ruling Italians and their attempt to westernize Libya was not favoured by Libyans.
 Gaddafi was able to let the Libyan tribes accord him as a leader and not oppose was his promise to keep Libya a traditional Islamic society where his numerous speeches addressing the importance of Islam is what made people like him.

 1973 was the fourth year of power for the Revolutionary Command Council (RCC) which had overthrown the monarchy under Gaddafi's leadership and had created the Libyan Arab Republic.
 Although the coup had been met with widespread public approval, the RCC members had limited education and no government experience.
 The country experienced mismanagement, confusion, disorder and economic difficulties, including widespread unemployment.

 Although he was the recognized leader of the ruling RCC, Gaddafi's difficult and petulant behaviour, widening ambition, increasing hubris, and increasingly authoritarian approach towards his colleagues had led to tensions which culminated in the RCC demanding his resignation.
 Gaddafi refused on the basis that the RCC (which had come to power, including Gaddafi, in a coup) had not been elected, and therefore it could not ask for or accept his resignation.
 When RCC members responded that Gaddafi was unelected with them, he agreed to make a speech in Zuwara announcing his resignation to the people, rather than the RCC.
 Instead he used the speech to declare the beginning of a cultural revolution, and used the rapid mass mobilization of his supporters to establish his uncontested leadership over the country.

 Indigenous Berbers were persecuted as Gaddafi viewed them as a threat to his view of Libya as an Arab country.
 The teaching of Berber languages were outlawed and speaking them were also outlawed.
 People could not register under Berber names and giving such names was also barred.
 People were forced to take Arabic names as well as Arabic surnames.

-It was during the early stages of the Cultural Revolution that Libya led Arab nations in the 1973 oil crisis as the first to impose an oil embargo on the USA.
+It was during the early stages of the Cultural Revolution that Libya led Arab nations in the 1973 oil crisis as the first to impose an oil embargo on the United States.